What is Ohio Corporation Foreign Qualification

 |

-You want to do business in Ohio but are registered as a Domestic Corporation in another state.
+You want to do business in the state of Ohio but are registered as a Domestic Corporation in another state.

 In order to legally conduct business in the state of Ohio you must register with the Ohio Secretary of State as